-Chairman of the Board of Directors, Chief Executive Officer
+Chairman of the Board of Directors, Chief Operating Officer

 56 years old, Italian, is a multi-awarded green architect, sustainable developer and multi-awarded car designer (BMW and Mitsubishi).
 He has been awarded in Italy, Estonia and the Philippines.
-He graduated "Summa Cum Laude" in Architecture in Rome at the University of Rome "La Sapienza" and has a Specialization Course in Urban Landscape and Layers from University of Tallin, Estonia and currently taking an Executive Master's in Business Administration from Asian Institute of Management, Philippines.
+He graduated "Summa Cum Laude" in Architecture in Rome at the University of Rome "La Sapienza" and has a Specialization Course in Urban Landscape and Layers from University of Tallin, Estonia.
+He has also completed the Executive Masters in Business Administration from Asian Institute of Management, Philippines in 2019.
 Arch.
 Nati is primarily responsible for the overall management and implementation of IDC's projects.
 He particularly enjoys working in a team environment, collaborating with the development and design teams from concepts, early site and product development through project sell-out.
+Arch.
+Nati also serves as the Chairman of Damiani Property Management and Services Inc. and Vice Chairman of Constellation Energy Corporation.